UX design trends for 2023

 2. The emergence of mixed reality

-As the number of smartphone users across the world continues to rise, so does the use of augmented reality (AR) and virtual reality (VR), i.e. mixed reality technology.
-In 2019, the number of mobile AR active users was around 0.44 billion, but by 2024, this figure is expected to balloon to around 1.73 billion.
+As the number of smartphone users worldwide continues to rise, so does the use of augmented reality (AR) and virtual reality (VR), i.e. mixed reality technology.

 As virtual and augmented reality technologies, particularly in smartphones, continue to advance, we’re likely to see more companies and UX designers using mixed reality to create immersive and engaging user experiences.